MagnificentStarfish/refSchedule/backend/reference.md

 10. Authentication: Back in your backend directory, install Passport.js by running npm install passport.
 Implement authentication in your Express.js server.

 11. Connect frontend and backend: In your React application, use Apollo Client to send authenticated requests to your GraphQL API.

+Thank you for providing the context.
+Here's a summary of your project:

+You're working on a basketball game scheduling application.
+The application is responsible for scheduling referees for basketball games.
+The scheduling is based on several factors:

+Proximity to the location: The application considers the distance between the referee's location and the game location.
+The maxTravelDistance property in the User model likely represents the maximum distance a referee is willing to travel for a game.

+Skill level: The application also considers the referee's skill level when scheduling games.
+The proficiency property in the User model likely represents this.

+Availability: The application checks the referee's availability to ensure they are free to referee the game.
+The availability property in the User model likely represents this.

+The application is built with TypeScript and uses Mongoose for MongoDB object modeling.
+The User.ts file you've shared defines a User model, which represents a referee in the application.
+The model includes properties for the referee's first name, last name, email, address, profile picture, maximum travel distance, proficiency level, availability, and the games they are assigned to.

+In future sessions, you can refer to this summary to provide context about your project.